huggingface/blog/benchmark-2021-part1.md

 ### Introduction

 There are multiple ways to improve the latency and throughput for tasks such as BERT inference.
-Improvements and tuning can be performed at various levels from enabling Operating System features, swapping dependant libraries with more performant ones, carefully tuning framework properties and last but not least using parallelization logic leveraging all the cores on the CPU(s).
+Improvements and tuning can be performed at various levels from enabling Operating System features, swapping dependent libraries with more performant ones, carefully tuning framework properties and, last but not least, using parallelization logic leveraging all the cores on the CPU(s).

-For the remaining of this blog post we will focus on the latter, also known as **Multiple Inference Stream**.
+For the remainder of this blog post we will focus on the latter, also known as **Multiple Inference Stream**.

 The idea is simple: Allocate **multiple instances** of the same model and assign the execution of each instance to a **dedicated, non-overlapping subset of the CPU cores** in order to have truly parallel instances.

-### Core count scaling - Does using more cores actually improve performances?
+### Core count scaling - Does using more cores actually improve performance?

-At this stage, you may wonder what is the point of allocating only a subset of the cores to the task rather than throwing all the horses to achieve the minimum latency.
+At this stage, you may wonder what is the point of allocating only a subset of the cores rather than throwing all the horses at the task to achieve minimum latency.

 Rationally, throwing more resources to the task might give better results.
 This statement really depends on the problem size.
-Indeed, it's possible than for small problems putting more threads at work doesn't bring improvements over the latency measurements.
+Indeed, it's possible that for small problems putting more threads at work doesn't improve the latency measurements.

-In order to illustrate this, the figure below takes different problem sizes (`sequence length = {32, 128, 512}`) and reports the latencies with respect to the number of threads used for running computations for both PyTorch and TensorFlow.
+In order to illustrate this, the figure below takes different problem sizes (`sequence length = {32, 128, 512}`) and reports the latencies with respect to the number of threads used for running computations in either PyTorch or TensorFlow.

 Limiting the number of resources involved in computation is done by limiting the number of threads involved in **intra** operations (_**intra** here means inside an operator doing computation, also known as "kernel"_).